 Ideal Home rating: 3.5 out of 5 stars

-How to buy the right air fryer for you
+How to buy the best air fryer for you

 Check the air fryer features and programmes

 Look for easy-to-use controls for both temperature and time, as these are the most important features on any air fryer.
-Auto-stop and keep warm functions can be useful but chips, if left for any amount of time will soon loose their crispness.
-More expensive machines will feature touch-screens rather than dial controls, which will help with accuracy.
+Auto-stop and keep warm functions can be useful but chips, if left for any amount of time will soon lose their crispness.
+More expensive machines will feature touch screens rather than dial controls, which will help with accuracy.

 What else should I look for?

 The bigger the basket capacity, the more people you’ll be able to cook for.
-So if you’ve got a family, then a 5ltr machine (which usually provides a chip capacity of around 800g to 1kg) is probably a must.
+So if you’ve got a family, then a 5 litre machine (which usually provides a chip capacity of around 800g to 1kg) is probably a must.

 A loud beep to signal the end of cooking time is a good idea if you’re using the time to wander off and do something else.
 Most air-fryers will only cook one food group at a time (ie meat or veg) but some will cook a whole meal in one go if you’re after a one-pot solution.